lyft/cartography/docs/dev/writing-intel-modules.md

 On the other hand, we should use `data.get('SomeField')` if `SomeField` is something optional that can afford to be `None`.

+For the sake of consistency, if a field does not exist, set it to `None` and not `""`.

 ### Load